bigcommerce/dev-docs/docs/api-docs/catalog/currencies/currencies-overview.md

 **Do my theme customizations work with Multi-Currency Settings?**

-If the theme is setup to show the currency on the storefront there should be no issues.
+If the theme is set up to show the currency on the storefront, there should be no issues.
 Please see your theme developer if that is not the case.

 **Can shoppers still select a currency?**